It didn’t take Marilyn Monroe to turn Chanel No 5 into an icon.

 An iconic look

 Chanel adored the scent, and her discreet road tests of the perfume also proved it to be a public hit.
-At a dinner party to commemorate the launch, for instance, she laboriously sprayed the perfume around the table and many women who walked by stopped to inquire what the fragrance was.
+At a dinner party to commemorate the launch, for instance, she laboriously sprayed the perfume around the table and many women who walked by stopped to inquire about the fragrance.

 An iconic scent met an equally distinctive bottle that would go on to be more recognisable, some would argue, than the perfume itself.